bvraghav/elevator-pitch-d016y/README.md

 4. An artificial [limit of `N=2000`](./src/bvr/main.cpp#L22) has been placed on number of loops on main for guarding against never-ending loops.
-This can be lifted as necessary.
+This can be lifted off as necessary.

 <a id="prog-setup"></a>
 ## Programmatic setup ##